A Look at How Rakuten (Ebates) Works in 2021

-If there’s one website that I’ve seen come across again and again since I’ve taken an interest in personal finance matters, it’s Ebates.
-As Mint is to budgeting apps, Ebates is to cashback sites, as it seems to be the largest of its kind by far, boasting deals from more than 2,500 retailers.
-Now Ebates has all but completed its transition to Rakuten — the new name for what is still a great cashback tool.
+If there’s one website that I’d come across again and again since I’ve taken an interest in personal finance matters, it was Ebates.
+As Mint is to budgeting apps, Ebates (now Rakuten) is to cashback sites, as it seems to be the largest of its kind by far, boasting deals from more than 2,500 retailers.
+Its popularity has endured even with the Rakuten re-branding and the platform remains one of my most-used money-saving tools.

-Since joining Ebates some time ago and now using Rakuten for several months, I’ve made quite a few purchases, earning cashback each time thanks to the site.
+Since joining Ebates/Rakuten some time ago, I’ve made quite a few purchases, earning cashback each time thanks to the site.
 This includes both orders made online as well as items I’ve picked up in stores.
 Additionally there have been plenty of times I mistakenly went directly to a retailer’s website to purchase something, only to be reminded by my Rakuten extension that I should activate an offer — but we’ll talk much more about that in a moment.

 With that little preview out of the way, here’s what you need to know about Rakuten and how it could save you money when shopping online and in-store.